pjackson31/hello/_posts/2020-02-05-post-quote.md

 > Global Finance
-> <cite> “How Capital is allocated is key to understanding Geo-Political Events”
+> <cite> “How Capital is managed and allocated is key to understanding Geo-Political Events”

 Understanding backed by:
 Founding of Greenwood Wealth Management, Harvard Business Online School Credientials, Economics Coursework

-> Digital Enterprise and Workplace Solutions
+> Digital Enterprise Solutions
 > <cite> “Let digital systems and software manage your heavy-lifting”

 Understanding backed by: